samsquire/structural-visualization/README.md

 * we switch between horizontal and vertical rendering for efficient use of space
 * children are listed from left to right or top to bottom
-* If we want to enumerate children
+* If we want to enumerate children, we do that separately, below the main diagram

 See this diagram, the grid at the top represents the tree.
 Notice the colour codings.